Icemic/quickjs-rusty/README.md

 ### Windows Support

-quickjspp-rs can be used under target `x86_64-pc-windows-msvc` with `Clang` installed.
+quickjs-rusty can be used under target `x86_64-pc-windows-msvc` with `Clang` installed.